madwyn/libcube2cyl/README.md

 ## Test images

-There are two sets of test images, you are free to use these images for testing purposes.
+There are two sets of images for testing, you are free to use these images for testing purposes.

 ## License